 Soccer-MLS suspends season due to coronavirus outbreak

 MLS, which kicked off its 25th season late last month, is the most recent major professional sports league to suspend operations in light of the global pandemic, with the ATP announcing on Thursday that it would suspend its men's professional tennis tour for six weeks.
-The U.S. Soccer federation also confirmed reports that it had suspended upcoming friendlies for its men's and women's teams.
+The U.S. Soccer federation also said it had cancelled upcoming matches for its men's and women's teams in March and April, as well as "the majority of our upcoming domestic and international camps at all levels."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)